 - To exploit the vulnerability, an attacker would run a specially crafted application on a guest operating system and on success could allow a malicious user to escape the hypervisor or a sandbox

-The November 2019 Patch Tuesday release consists of security updates for the following Software:
+The Microsoft Patch Tuesday November 2019 release consists of security updates for the following Software:

 - Microsoft Windows